Phala-Network/runtime-bridge/README.md

 A Phala full node is not included in the setup, you need to deploy it in another place.

 0. Apply sysctl configuration as in `system` folder on the machine running `liftcycle` and `fetch`.
-1. Run `docker-compose up -d couchbase` to start the DB, open `http://controller-ip:18091` in browser to setup initial credentials, then create a bucket named `phala`.
+1. Run `ddocker-compose run --no-deps --use-aliases --entrypoint "pnpm db_init" fetch` to initialize database.
 2. Edit the YAML file to fit the credentials and Phala node endpoint.
-   * search `-c` for Couchbase credentials like `couchbase://couchbase/phala:user@password;`
    * search `-p` for Phala node endpoint.
 3. Run `docker-compose up -d redis` to start Redis.
 4. Run `docker-compose up -d fetch` to start the block fetcher.
-5. When the fetcher reached the network height, run `docker-compose up -f trade` to start the trader.
+5. When the fetcher reached the network height, run `docker-compose up -d trade` to start the trader.
-6. Finally run `docker-compose up -d lifecycle` to start the lifecycle manager, all saved worker should start automatically, to check states, use Couchbase UI to make queries or build your own UI using Redis RPC.
+6. Finally run `docker-compose up -d lifecycle` to start the lifecycle manager, all saved worker should start automatically, to check states, use `runtime-bridge-monitor` or build your own UI using Redis RPC.